Stuycs-K/finalproject-09-xu-elias-weir-jakob-diamond-julien/Presentation.md

 - Explains "Sledding"
 - The program has the SUID bit, so it can be run as the user
 - Through use of Assembly, you can switch users to the owner of the file
-- The code exploited is this code, and the goal is to switch to user with ID 1002:
+- The code exploited is this code, and the goal is to switch to the user of the owner of the file:

 ```c
 #include <stdio.h>